knowing. choosing. wishing.

 Rüdiger Kruse, MP, CDU/CSU parliamentary group

 Walter Spruck, Initiative Grünes Kino (Green Cinema Initiative)

-Britta Steffenhagen, journalist
+Britta Steffenhagen, actress and facilitator

 The conference management team will gladly provide you with further information and answer any questions you may have:

 On behalf of the German Council for Sustainable Development